-- Creating an address list of all residential parcels.
-As there is no land-use code in the Ramsey County Assessor's data for mixed use, we simply included parcels matching the land-use codes in the types R (residential) and M (multifamily).
-The specific parcel database did not include separate addresses for properties with multiple units under one ownership-typically rental units.
-The parcels could be identified through use type M (multifamily) and associated land-use codes (401,402,403,404) In this case we purchased more accurate address lists from a private vendor. - The revised address list for each focus area was then placed in a column in an Excel spreadsheet.
-The random number generating function in Excel was used to generate random numbers in the adjacent column.
-The two columns were then sorted and the first 20 addresses (or whatever number was needed at that time) were selected. - Because we deliberately spread the individual level measures over eight months, so that we were not measuring in winter and people from each area were being measured in spring through fall, we did multiple random selections for each phase without replacing those who had been participants (or in some cases we had promised not to contact).
-It would be equally appropriate, however, to do one random sample at the beginning, and just move down the list as more people were needed.
+• Creating an address list of all residential parcels.
+As there is no land-use code in the Ramsey County Assessor's data for mixed use, we simply included parcels matching the land-use codes in the types R (residential) and M (multifamily).3 The specific parcel database did not include separate addresses for properties with multiple units under one ownership-typically rental units.
+The parcels could be identified through use type M (multifamily) and associated land-use codes (401,402,403,404) In this case we purchased more accurate address lists from a private vendor.

-&lt;sup>3 In the Design Center's own computer filing system these are found in LUC.DBF on \\Environment\\GISdata\\Ramsey\County\\Ramsey\\CAMA\\ParcelDataLookup\).
+3 In the Design Center's own computer filing system these are found in LUC.DBF on $\underline{\Environment\GISdata\Ramsey}$ County\Ramsey\CAMA\ParcelDataLookup).